Umang7198/web_scraping/README.md

 # web_scraping
-created the database of link 'www.ocimpact.com'
+created the database of link 'www.ocimpact.com' by web scraping using selenium, beautifulsoup libraries.